Microsoft's Bing to Offer Easy Access to CBSE Class X Results

 Destiny 2 Not Releasing On Steam Is the Best Thing for PC Gamers

-Ahead of the CBSE 10th result 2017 coming out - which is now due for Saturday - Microsoft's Bing has tied up with the Central Board for Secondary Education to offer Class 10 students an easy way to access their results without needing to go to any other website.
-Just like it did for CBSE 12th result 2017, Bing will throw up a little box when you search for CBSE 10th result 2017 on the search engine, and you can enter the roll number, school code, and fill a little captcha to get your class 10 result right there.
+CBSE 10th result 2017 are expected to come out today and Microsoft's search engine Bing has partnered with CBSE to offer Class 10 students a simple method to check their results without needing to go to any other place.
+Just like it did for CBSE 12th result 2017, Bing will throw up box when you search for CBSE 10th result 2017, and you can enter the roll number, school code, and fill a captcha to see how you did in your class 10 exams.

 If you are waiting for your CBSE 10th class results too, you are probably on your computer and looking for places other than Bing where you can check the result.
 The official websites are the best place to get the results but they are by no means the only place.
 Here are a few ways to check your CBSE 10th result 2017 online: